nirum/d3-angular-examples/README.md

 Suggestions or comments?
 Email me at `nirum@stanford.edu`

+The HTML for each visualization is in the `partials/` folder, and the corresponding javascript is in `js/controllers.js` (I used Angular to host the pages).

-I'll be adding one a day.
+I'll be adding one visualization a day.
 The full list is here:
-- Day 1: Linear Regression
+- August 25, 2013: Linear Regression